Each color has 1 billion people

 As you can see, we still live in a segregated world — economically.
 The rich areas are in Europe (except for the eastern part), the US (and likely Canada), Japan, Australia and some parts of Arabia.
 Africa is still predominantly extremely poor, while Eastern Europe, South America and some parts of Asia are still in a transition phase.
 Financial and social inequality is still a problem for mankind.

-Countries with which England has never fought
+Countries with which England has never fought (in white)

 The biggest colonial empire in the world, Great Britain has left their mark on mankind and made a lot of enemies along the way.
 As it turns out… they fought with almost everybody.
-Sweden gets an honorable mention for being so close to England and yet not fighting the brits.
+Sweden gets an honorable mention for being so close to England and yet not fighting the Brits.

 Violent conflicts in 2013

 Do you live in an area without conflict?
 Then you can consider yourself lucky!
 Much of mankind lives in areas riddled with conflicts, often in a constant state of fear.
 This is just a map of the subnational conflicts, with national and international conflicts adding a lot to the problem.

 Countries not officially using the metric system